KasisEarth/MPIC-ETH/README.md

 #### Multiple Pairwise Image Correlation (MPIC) approach using state-of-the-art digital image correlation algorithms (FFT, ZNCC, and CXC)

+#### Quantification of Displacements of Features within multiple input images and creation of time series of displacement rates and cumulative displacements.
+The resulting displacement measurements can be converted from measurements in the image plane (2D) to global 3D displacements with three world coordinate matrices (not created with this tool).

 #### Processing Steps:

 - Preprocessing: Wallis Filter, OR image representation